kmhess/SoFiA-image-pipeline/README.md

     -noid  Flag to not include the source catalog id number in the title of the plots.
     -cm    Make channel maps for each source.
 These will be written to a multi-page pdf file in 4x5 portrait format.
     -spec  Only make spectra, no spatial images.
 May be useful for multi-line sources where the moment maps are less meaningful.
+    -j     Plot the units of the moment 0 map in Jy/beam km/s.
+Only works when HI line is not requested, otherwise defaults to cm^-2 or native units.
 ```

 ### Examples